 Like many Indian households I grew up on a staple diet of mythological stories from Ramayana and Mahabharata.
 With the stories narrated and watched on screen- Draupadi, Yajnaseni , Panchali or Krishnaa – no matter what you called her, Draupadi’s story right from her birth to swayamvara to a woman scorned and her role in the war of Kurukshetra remains imprinted.

 Starting off as a letter to Krishna, Draupadi looks back at her life on the verge of her death.
-Her birth marked by a prophecy, she who was born from the holy sacrificial fire – yajna and hence named Yajnaseni was to avenge for her father Drupad’s insult by Drona.
+Her birth was marked by a prophecy, she was born from the holy sacrificial fire – yajna and hence named Yajnaseni to avenge her father Drupad’s insult by Drona.
 “From the sacred flames of the sacrificial fire a radiant son, my brother Dhrishtadyumna, was born and from the sacrificial altar I was born, like a blue lotus-coloured gem- Yajnaseni!” .
 At her birth, there appeared a prophecy that she was born to preserve Dharma on earth.

 A Life in Roles and Relationships